deepjyoti30/ytmdl/README.md

  * Thanks to the developers of youtube-dl, itunespy, mutagen, colorama and Python.

+ * Thanks to itunes and gaana for their awesome API's.

  * Thanks to <a href = https://github.com/NISH1001>Nishan Pantha</a> for search logic.

  * Thanks to <a href = https://github.com/biswaroop1547>Biswaroop</a> for testing in windows.